chankrrn/WRO-FE-YBR/elec/elec_README.md

 # 14. System-Level Engineering Decisions and Trade-offs

-Electrical architecture affects both mechanical design and software capability.

-The final design therefore contains several explicit engineering trade-offs.
+The electrical architecture affects both the mechanical design and the capabilities of the software.
+Therefore, the final design includes several deliberate engineering trade-offs to balance these different requirements.

 | Decision | Alternative | Benefit | Cost / Trade-off |
 |---|---|---|---|